Skip to main content

 Independent editorial · Based on customer reviews

 The IQAir AirVisual Pro is the most capable consumer air quality monitor we have tested.
-At $499, it costs nearly twice the Airthings View Plus, but it delivers something no other consumer device offers: enterprise-grade laser particle counting, real-time outdoor AQI integration, and a 7-inch color touchscreen that displays historical charts without needing a phone app.
+At $329.99, it is now priced comparably to the Airthings View Plus, and it delivers something no other consumer device offers: enterprise-grade laser particle counting, real-time outdoor AQI integration, and a 7-inch color touchscreen that displays historical charts without needing a phone app.

 If you are serious about understanding your air quality down to the decimal point, this is the device to own.